the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab2_variables_loops/_index.md

 Answer the following check-in questions on your group's Google doc before moving on:

 0. What does Python3 (the software) do?
-0. When adding, subtracting, multipling, and dividing numbers in Python, what is the order of operations?
+0. When adding, subtracting, multiplying, and dividing numbers in Python, what is the order of operations?
 (Use the Python shell to test!)

 {{< /checkpoint >}}